vijaymuralidhara/Interview-Coding/README.md

 * This program also accepts decimals.
 For example, to input the decimal coordinate point x = 5.5, y = 4.5: (5.5,4.5)
 2. After entering the first coordinate point, you will be prompted to enter the second coordinate point.
 3. Upon pressing enter, the program will print out the calculated Manhattan Distance between the two points.
-4. To rerun the program with a different pair of coordinate points enter 'y', otherwise enter any other key to exit the program
+4. To rerun the program with a different pair of coordinate points enter 'y', otherwise enter any other key to exit the program.

 ---